raygesualdo/raygesualdo.com/src/content/posts/abandon-the-fear-of-failure.md

 We hold up these "competency façades" because we feel our expertise in one area of life should automatically translate over to another.
 It doesn't and that's okay.
 If anything, our lack of expertise in a new area is an opportunity to be genuinely curious, to explore something we haven't before with a beginner's mindset.
 Fear of embarrassment squelches this curiosity.

 Thinking back to my son learning to talk, he was never self-conscious about his speech patterns.
 He felt free to try, mess up, try again, get closer, try it differently, make some mistakes, step away, and keep trying.
 And in doing so, his ability to talk has exploded over the past year and a half.
 I have a personal aspiration to learn to speak another language.
-But when I think about how I'm going to do that, I know my first instinct won't be to learn as my son did, being comfortable mispronouncing words or messing up grammar.
-I'm tempted to wait until I'm confident my skill level won't embarrass me or make me look foolish.
+But when I think about how I might do so, I know my first instinct won't be to learn as my son did, being comfortable mispronouncing words or messing up grammar.
+I will be tempted to wait until I'm confident my skill level won't embarrass me or make me look foolish.
 That won't help me grow.

 ## Take chances, get messy, make mistakes